valentyna-ak/threejs-sandbox/README.md

 # threejs-sandbox

-Build on top of the
+Built on top of the Three.js Starter.
-# Three.js Starter
 Courtesy of Bruno Simon of https://threejs-journey.xyz/

 ## Setup